 Machine Learning, as an offshoot to Artificial Intelligence, is based around the idea that machines should be allowed to learn when exposed to data.
-This way machines learn from both structured and unstructured data, recognize patterns and build business rules using algorithms that cannot be built by humans.
-Organizations now have to deal with complex business scenarios and judgement based decision making because of which they seek cognitive robots.
+This way machines learn from both structured and unstructured data, recognize patterns, and build business rules using algorithms that cannot be built by humans.
+Organizations now have to deal with complex business scenarios and judgment based decision making because of which they seek cognitive robots.
 Thus, machine learning can be really handy for organizations to simplify invoice processing that requires a lot of cognitive effort.
-As predicted, Machine Learning as market service would grow at a compound annual growth of 47%
+As predicted, Machine Learning as market service would grow at a compound annual growth of 47%.

 It is only a matter of time that leading B2B companies drive themselves towards automating their invoicing and billing system.
 European companies are on the look-out for an invoicing system that is not only automated but also complying with their tax administrative rules.
 Latin American nations have set a benchmark when it comes to incorporating new and advanced technologies to revamp their legacy invoicing and billing systems.
-A company that is moving forward and making strides in B2B world would surely explore the option of automation to be efficient without spending much, which is what every business would want to have when it comes to invoicing.
+A company that is moving forward and making strides in the B2B world would surely explore the option of automation to be efficient without spending much, which is what every business would want to have when it comes to invoicing.